 1 - 7 of 7 items.

-The FCA1 will consider it appropriate to impose a suspension, restriction, condition or limitation.2 where it believes that such action will be a more effective and persuasive deterrent than the imposition of a financial penalty alone.
+The FCA1 will consider it appropriate to impose a suspension, restriction, condition,3 limitation3 or disciplinary prohibition3 where it believes that such action will be a more effective and persuasive deterrent than the imposition of a financial penalty alone.
 This is likely to be the case where the FCA1 considers that direct and visible action in relation to a particular breach is necessary.
-Examples of circumstances where the FCA1 may consider it appropriate to take such action2 include:111(1) where
+Examples of circumstances where the FCA1 may consider it appropriate to take such

 The FCA1 may depart from the approach set out in DEPP 6A.4.2 G. For example, the FCA1 may at the outset consider that a financial penalty is the only appropriate sanction for a breach but, having determined the appropriate level of financial penalty, may consider it appropriate to reduce the amount of the financial penalty for serious financial hardship reasons.
-In such a situation, the FCA1 may consider it appropriate to impose a suspension, restriction, condition or limitation2
+In such a situation, the FCA1 may consider it appropriate to impose a suspension, restriction, condition,3 limitation